Driving towards zero road deaths through an engaging educational playbook

 Design recommendations

-All recommendations were documented in our ClickUp product definition alongside in-situ annotations across the wireframes.
-This made it easier to implement the changes during the final design phase (which happened later in the year), ensuring all learnings made their way to the product!
+All recommendations were documented in a ClickUp product definition alongside in-situ annotations across the wireframes, ensuring all learnings made their way to the product!

 Minimum loveable product

-I built out a series of interactive components to drive engagement while simplifying jargon heavy car content and tailoring it to the user based on their needs — three examples below:
+This led to a series of interactive components to drive engagement while simplifying jargon heavy car content and tailoring it to the user based on their needs.

 Car search tool

-Swipe through a deck of cards and compare vehicles using a simplified rating system, prioritising features that are important to young people.
+Swipe through a deck of cards to compare vehicles, using a simplified rating system that prioritises features that are important to young people.

 Quick quiz

-In page, low effort quizzes to help understand your options and what kind of cars are right for you — all controlled from the CMS.
+In page, low barrier to entry quizzes to offer tailored, relevant transport alternatives and which kind of cars are right for them — all controlled from the CMS.

 Infographics